 Math?
 Oh no!
 If you react to math in a similar way, then studying Economics probably isn’t going to make you happy.
 Of course, Economics is more than just numbers and formulas.
 But learning important basic mathematical principles is inevitable if you want to successfully complete the program.

 We base our mathematical requirements for first-year students on the catalog of minimum requirements for mathematics (Mindestanforderungskatalog Mathematik v2.0, in German), for students of Economics and STEM subjects at higher education institutions in Baden-Württemberg.
 The catalog is only available in German.

 The lecture entitled Analysis and Linear Algebra A that takes place in the first semester of the Economics program (or, for students of other programs, the lecture entitled Analysis) builds on the minimum requirements described in this catalog.
-We therefore recommend that all freshman students who want to attend this lecture use the catalog to check their math skills before the semester begins, and refresh their knowledge if necessary.
+We therefore recommend that all first-year students who want to attend this lecture use the catalog to check their math skills before the semester begins, and refresh their knowledge if necessary.